jasonpeacock/websites/jasonpeacock.markdown/content/software/small-changes/index.md

 ## FAQ

-### I don't know what changes are needed before I start
+### How do I know what changes are needed before I start?

-This is what skipping the design sounds like.
-Before starting any changes there should be a plan, reviewed with your teammates, about how the feature will be implemented.
+This is what skipping the design phase sounds like.
+Before making any changes there should be a design, reviewed with your teammates, about how the feature will be implemented.

 Depending on the size of the feature, the design can be:

-1. A bullet list of exit criteria in the story description, as the changes are obvious & self-evident.
+1. A bullet list of exit criteria in the story description, as the changes are obvious & straightforward.
 1. A quick 2-4 paragraphs in a wiki describing the problem to be solved and the changes required to solve it.
 1. A full design document, capturing the problems, customer requirements, user experience, and proposed solution/implementation.

+Of course, nothing says that you're not allowed to change your mind.
+Was that change 3 commits ago not quite right?
+Change it!

+### How do you revert the feature without a single, atomic commit?

+Use feature flags.

+Changes are released continually and bugs fixed as they appear, less risk than big-bang release.

+Use `git-bisect` to identify the commit that introduced the change, can't do that with big-bang release.